M-o-a-T/moat-kv/README.rst

 itself.

 Stored data are **not** forced to be strings or binary sequences, but can be anything that `MsgPack` supports.
-Keys to storage are multi-level.
+Keys to storage are multi-level and support string, integer/float, and list keys.

-For compatibility, a front-end that mimics etcd2 is available (TODO).

 Non-Features
 ============